danchoi/rails31nav.vim/README.md

 ![screenshot](https://github.com/danchoi/rails31nav.vim/raw/master/screen.png)

-The approach here is a different from the way Tim Pope's [vim-rails][vim-rails] plugin traverses related files.
+The approach here is different from the way Tim Pope's [vim-rails][vim-rails] plugin traverses related files.
 But you should be able to use both plugins together without conflict.